Shakespeare in the Park – 5 Ways to Get Free Tickets

 Now that you know the five ways to try to get tickets, here is info on the essentials:

-Weather: Performances are never cancelled for weather before 8 pm when the show starts.
+Weather: Performances are never canceled for weather before 8 pm when the show starts.
 If the weather is bad there will be a delay of the start.
 If the weather continues they will cancel the performance.
-If a performance is cancelled due to weather you do not receive a ticket for another day.
+If a performance is canceled due to weather you do not receive a ticket for another day.
 Make sure you check the forecast before you go wait in line!

 Food and drink: You can bring food and drinks into the theater with you, as long as nothing is in a glass container.

 Bathrooms: There are decent bathrooms available at the Delacorte Theater.